© Crown copyright 2020

-The Coronavirus Study Group (CSG) of the International Committee on Taxonomy of Viruses has designated the aetiological agent ‘severe acute respiratory syndrome coronavirus 2’ (SARS-CoV-2).
+The Coronavirus Study Group (CSG) of the International Committee on Taxonomy of Viruses designated the aetiological agent ‘severe acute respiratory syndrome coronavirus 2’ (SARS-CoV-2).
 Characterisation of SARS-CoV-2 is ongoing.
-Initial information shared by China and WHO indicates that SARS-CoV-2 is a beta-coronavirus that is genetically similar to SARS-like coronaviruses obtained from bats in Asia.
+The virus belongs to a group of genetically related coronaviruses that includes SARS-CoV and viruses isolated from bat populations.
+MERS-CoV also belongs to this group but is less closely related.

 The source of the outbreak has yet to be determined.
-Preliminary investigations identified environmental samples positive for SARS-CoV-2 in Huanan Seafood Wholesale Market in Wuhan City, however some laboratory-confirmed patients did not report visiting this market.
 A zoonotic source to the outbreak has not been identified yet, but investigations are ongoing.

-Although evidence is still emerging, information to date indicates human-to-human transmission is occurring.
+At the moment, human-to-human transmission is occurring extensively.
 Hence, precautions to prevent human-to-human transmission are appropriate for both suspected and confirmed cases (see infection prevention and control guidance).

 4. Clinical features

-The WHO has issued interim guidance on the clinical management of suspected cases.
+Public Health England has issued guidance on the investigation and initial clinical management of possible cases.